-- 1. Groups of three or fewer students will be judged with individual art entries and scholarship money awarded will be divided evenly among the students in the group. - 2.
-Students may be part of more than one age group. - 3.
-The entry will consist of a 2-dimensional or 3-dimensional piece of art. - 4.
-Entries will be judged on creativity, artistic quality, and overall effect. - 5.
-The names of all students involved in the project, their grades, and their schools must be attached to the entry so it can be visible from the front.
-The artwork will be judged in the age group of the oldest student in the group.
-Students need not all be from the same school. - 6.
+- 1101 Grades K-2 - 1102 Grades 3-5 - 1103 Grades 6-12 - 1.
+The entry will consist of a 2-dimensional or 3-dimensional piece of art. - 2.
+Entries will be judged on creativity, artistic quality, and overall effect. - 3.
+Please be sure to enter on the entry form as a group instead of entering each individual student.
+For example, First Name: Group Last Name: Class/School/GroupName. - 4.
+The names of all students involved in the project, their grades, their schools, division, and class number must be attached to the entry so it can be visible from the front bottom right-hand corner.
+The artwork will be judged in the age group of the oldest student in the group. - 5.
 Contact nsfeducationdept@gmail.com if entry requires space greater than 2 feet by 2 feet by 2 feet.

-1st Place Plaque, ribbon, \$100 grant
+1 st Place Plaque, ribbon, \$100 grant

-2nd Place Ribbon, \$50 grant 3rd Place Ribbon, \$25 grant
+2 nd Place Ribbon, \$50 grant

+3 rd Place Ribbon, \$25 grant

 4th-5th Place Ribbons

-Division 3312: Health Competition
+Division 3312: Health Poster Competition